Tom Brady throws 2 TD passes, Buccaneers beat Eagles 28-22

 AP Pro Football Writer

+PHILADELPHIA (AP) — The Tampa Bay Buccaneers keep losing key players and stockpiling victories.

-PHILADELPHIA (AP) — Tom Brady threw two touchdown passes, Leonard Fournette ran for two scores and the Tampa Bay Buccaneers beat the Philadelphia Eagles 28-22 on Thursday night.
+Tom Brady threw two touchdown passes, Leonard Fournette ran for two scores and the Buccaneers beat the Philadelphia Eagles 28-22 on Thursday night.

 Playing with an injured thumb, Brady came out firing.
 The 44-year-old, seven-time Super Bowl champion tossed TD passes on Tampa Bay’s first two drives while going 11 for 12 for 121 yards.